Topological effect on order-disorder transitions in U(1) sigma models: Introduction

-where two vortex segments, $dx$ and $dy$, interact via $dx \cdot {\cal F}_2(r) \cdot dy$ and $dx \cdot {\cal G}(r) \cdot dy$, respectively.
-Here $dx$ and $dy$ are tangential vectors of vortex loops at $x$ and $y$, respectively.
-A short-distance part of the ${\cal F}_2(r)$ interaction favors straight vortex lines polarized along the $x_0$ axis. ${\cal G}(r)$ takes a form of a dipolar interaction, which favors vortex loops curving within the $x_1$-$x_0$ or $x_2$-$x_0$ planes over vortex loops curving within the $x_1$-$x_2$ plane.
-Upon renormalization, ${\cal F}_1(r)$, ${\cal F}_2(r)$ and ${\cal G}(r)$ further induce a spatial anisotropy between $r_0$ and $r_{\perp}=(r_1,r_2)$ with $r=(r_1,r_2,r_0)$. where the RG equations take functional forms of the three types of generic potentials of $r_0$ and $|r_{\perp}|$.
-By analyzing the functional RG equations approximately, we show that a characteristic length scale along the topological direction with the 1D Berry phase becomes anomalously large near a boundary of the ordered and disorder phases.
+with ${\cal A}_2>0$ and ${\cal A}_0 < 0$.
+Notably, both of these interactions help the longer vortex loops to be confined in planes parallel to the topological ($x_0$) direction.
+Namely, due to the traceless diagonal matrix $\eta_2$, the short-distance part of the ${\cal F}_2(r)$ interaction with the positive ${\cal A}_2$ favors straight vortex lines polarized along the $x_0$ axis, while the ${\cal G}(r)$ interaction with the negative ${\cal A}_0$ -- dipole-dipole interaction modulated by $\eta_2$ -- favors vortex loops curving within the $x_1$-$x_0$ or $x_2$-$x_0$ planes over vortex loops curving within the $x_1$-$x_2$ plane.
+Upon the recursive inclusion of the screening effect of the smaller loops, ${\cal F}_1(r)\equiv \pi/(2T|r|)$, ${\cal F}_2(r)$ and ${\cal G}(r)$ further generate a spatial anisotropy between $r_0$ and $r_{\perp}=(r_1,r_2)$ with $r=(r_1,r_2,r_0)$.
+Consequently, the RG equations take functional forms of the three functions of $r_0$ and $|r_{\perp}|$.
+By analyzing the functional RG equations with approximations, we demonstrate that vortex loops near the order-disorder transition point are not only polarized along the topological direction by the ${\cal F}_2(r)$ and ${\cal G}(r)$ interactions, but also anomalously {\it stretched} along the topological direction [see Fig.~\ref{Fig0}(a)].